 All donations made by Australian and New Zealand residents are tax deductible.

 The ACEM Foundation is a Committee of the ACEM Board and comprises the following members:

 - Dr Colin Banks - Chair, International Emergency Medicine Committee, ex-officio

-- Dr John Bonning - ACEM Board, ex-officio
+- Dr John Bonning - ACEM President, ex-officio

-- Dr Simon Judkins - ACEM President, ex-officio
+- Dr Simon Judkins - ACEM Board, ex-officio

 - Dr Elizabeth Mowatt - Chair, Indigenous Health Sub-Committee, ex-officio